 As a former researcher himself, Peter understands challenges faced by scientists, which is why he has pledged sustained, multi-year support focused on scientific discovery.
 Peter has also included the ALS Network in his estate plan because he intends for his life and legacy to drive advancements in ALS therapy development — aiming for prevention, halting progression, and finding cures for ALS.

-It is Peter’s strong belief in the effectiveness of the ALS Network’s integrated approach to accelerating scientific discovery and his experience with the organization that confirms his enthusiasm for powering the pioneering work of the ALS Network.
+It is Peter’s strong belief in the effectiveness of the ALS Network’s integrated approach to accelerating scientific discovery and his experience with the organization that confirm his enthusiasm for powering the pioneering work of the ALS Network.

 Join a Giving Society